Insurance for Ridesharing with Uber

 - Contingent comprehensive and collision insurance.
 If a ridesharing driver holds personal comprehensive and collision insurance this policy covers physical damage to that vehicle that occurs during a trip up to the actual cash value of the vehicle, for any reason, with a $1,000 deductible.

 - No fault coverage (e.g., Personal Injury Protection) is provided in certain states at similar levels as limos or taxis in those cities.

-- $50,000/$100,000/$25,000 of contingent coverage between trips.** During the time that a ridesharing partner is available but between trips, most personal auto insurance will provide coverage.
-However the driver is also backed by an additional policy that covers driver liability for bodily injury up to $50,000/individual/accident with a total of $100,000/accident and up to $25,000 for property damage.
-This policy is contingent to a driver’s personal insurance policy, meaning it will only pay if the personal auto insurance completely declines or pays zero.
+- $50,000/$100,000/$25,000 of coverage between trips.
+During the time that a ridesharing partner is available but between trips, most personal auto insurance will provide coverage.
+However, if the driver does not have applicable coverage, we maintain a policy that covers the driver’s liability for bodily injury up to $50,000/individual/accident with a total of $100,000/accident and up to $25,000 for property damage.
 This policy meets or exceeds the requirements for 3rd party liability insurance in every state in the U.S.

 As always, all UberBLACK, UberSUV, or uberTAXI rides are provided by commercially licensed and insured partners and drivers.
 Those transportation providers are covered by commercial insurance policies, in accordance with local and state requirements.
 We are proud of these policies.
 We continue to look for ways to do more to ensure safety on the road for our transportation providers and their passengers.
 As we continue collaborating with the insurance industry and other stakeholders, there will be more to come.